Nosto/wiki-docs/getting-started/headless-frontend-implementation-methods.md

 **Please beware of the following drawbacks:**
 1. You request the campaigns for a specific product ID or category (without placements) and will receive the RECs campaign IDs directly and therefore can't use Nosto built-in A/B testing.
 You need an alternative, full page A/B testing like Omniconvert in this case.
+2. [Dynamic filtering](../apis/frontend/js-apis/recommendations/setting-up-dynamic-filtering) is not possible via GraphQL.
+We highly recommend to go with the Session API and use [`viewCustomField`](https://nosto.github.io/nosto-js/interfaces/client.Session.html#viewcustomfield)
-2. Nosto OCP (like personalized banners or other HTML content) can not be retrieved via GraphQL.
+3. Nosto OCP (like personalized banners or other HTML content) can not be retrieved via GraphQL.

 ## Implementation Methods for Nosto Search/Category Merchandising (CM)